The Brisket Stall: Understanding the Science Behind It!

 What Causes the Brisket Stall?

-As the meat temperature continues to rise, the rate of evaporation increases accordingly.
+As the meat temperature continues to rise, the rate of evaporation increases, too.

-When the internal temperature of the meat hits around 150 to 160 degrees Fahrenheit, the evaporation rate begins to balance out the heat input of the smoker.
+When the internal temperature of the meat hits around 150°F to 170°F, the evaporation rate begins to balance out with the heat input of the smoker, and the temperature stops climbing.
+It’s the same reason that humans sweat.
+As the sweat on our skin evaporates, it cools our skin down.
+In the case of brisket, the evaporating water cools the meat.

 What Factors Aren’t Responsible for the Brisket Stall?

 We now know what causes the brisket stall.
 A few years ago, there were plenty of theories floating around.
-And, despite having a scientific answer, a lot of these presumptions are still around today.
+And, despite having a clear scientific answer, a lot of these old wives’ tales are still around today.

-So, I do want to dispense with them once and for all.
-Here are all the factors that don’t cause brisket stalls:
+I want to dispense with them once and for all.
+Here are all the factors that don't cause brisket stalls:

 Collagen Phase Change

-At around 160 degrees Fahrenheit, collagen in the meat combines with water.
-This component tends converts to a smooth and flavorful gelatin.
+At around 160°F, collagen in the meat combines with water.

-As Dr. Blonder proved, though, that brisket doesn’t contain enough collagen to use up enough heat energy to cause the stall.
+But Dr. Blonder proved that brisket doesn't contain enough collagen to use up enough heat energy to cause the stall.

 Fat Rendering

-There was also those that assumed that the process of solid fat turning into liquid form was the cause.
+There were also those that assumed that the process of solid fat turning into liquid form was the cause.
 After all, a phase change such as this requires energy.

 Other Processes

 From phase changes to protein denaturing, a lot of complex processes that require energy were blamed for the stall.
-However, after much research and experimentation, it was clear that evaporative cooling was the primary cause.
+However, it is now clear that evaporative cooling is the reason brisket (and other large meats) stall.

 When Does the Stall Happen?